Five things to watch: Spurs vs. Nuggets

 5 THINGS TO WATCH:

-1. The Spurs and Nuggets will begin a home-home series with the Spurs in Denver tonight and Denver in San Antonio on Monday night.
+1. The Spurs and Nuggets will wrap up a home-home series with Denver in San Antonio tonight.

-2. The Spurs are 3-0 on the road when leading at halftime this season.
+2. The Nuggets are 5-0 on the season when rebounding their opponent.

-3. The Spurs are 3-0 on the road when they outshoot their opponent.
+3. The Nuggets are 5-0 on the year when dishing out 30-plus assists.

-4. The Nuggets are shooting 42% from the three-point line through eight games this season.
-They are first in the league in this category.
+4. The Spurs have won two-straight games over the Nuggets at the AT&T Center.

-5. The Nuggets are fifth in the NBA in fast break points at 17.1 points per game.
+5. During their current three-game losing skid, Spurs opponents are averaging 127.3 points per game.

 Stay here at KENS 5 throughout the season for complete Spurs coverage.